 June 22, 1915

-The New York Times reports today on a private letter sent by an artillery officer, which describes the "life led at the front," by the Duke of Aosta's eldest son, who is 17-years-old.
+The New York Times reports today on a private letter sent by an artillery officer, which describes the "life led at the front," by the Duke of Aosta's eldest son, who is 17 years old.
 He is a "simple soldier, following the regiments, sleeping on straw, as and his comrades do, and eating their rations."
-Prince Emanuele Filiberto "is treated without any preference.
+Prince Amedeo "is treated without any preference.

 He "has made himself much beloved" by his high spirits and "his manner toward the soldiers.
 He has also shown "great courage," and is always the first to volunteer "for dangerous work."
 And, he is also "ever ready to help a comrade in distress."